-Among the most common hernias is inguinal hernia, which occurs when fatty tissue from part of your bowel like the intestines pushes through into your groin at the top part of the inner thigh.
+Among the most common hernias is an inguinal hernia, which occurs when fatty tissue from the part of your bowel like the intestines pushes through into your groin at the top part of the inner thigh.
 It will appear as a swelling or lump in your groin leading to an enlarged scrotum.
-If inguinal hernia is quite painful or poses the risk of serious complications, a surgery may be performed to push the bulge back into place and subsequently strengthen the weakness with a kind of mesh.
+If an inguinal hernia is quite painful or poses the risk of serious complications, surgery may be performed to push the bulge back into place and subsequently strengthen the weakness with a kind of mesh.

 The hernia surgery is quite routinely, sometimes not even requiring an open surgery, and the patient might be discharged on the same day.
 Recovery from the surgery, on the other hand, might take a few weeks, about 6 weeks, after which regular activities can be resumed.
 However, in some cases, there might be complications that lead to post hernia surgery pain.

 The hernia surgery involves either open surgery or making several incisions and using various instruments to push the hernia back.
 In the process, the ilioinguinal nerve may be damaged or entrapped, causing ilioinguinal nerve pain.
 This pain is felt around the medial groin, scrotum, inner thigh or the labia majora, but it can also radiate to the lower abdomen.